bsmth/content/files/en-us/web/html/attributes/rel/preload/index.md

 - `style`: CSS stylesheet.
 - `track`: WebVTT file.

-> **Note:** `font` and `fetch` preloading requires the `crossorigin` attribute to be set; see [CORS-enabled fetches](#cors-enabled_fetches) below.

 > [!NOTE]
+> Preloading with `font` and `fetch` content types requires the `crossorigin` attribute to be set; see [CORS-enabled fetches](#cors-enabled_fetches) below.

-> There's more detail about these values and the web features they expect to be consumed by in the HTML spec — see [Link type "preload"](https://html.spec.whatwg.org/#match-preload-type).
+There's more detail about these values and the web features they expect to be consumed by in the HTML spec — see [Link type "preload"](https://html.spec.whatwg.org/#match-preload-type).
 Also note that the full list of values the `as` attribute can take is governed by the Fetch spec — see [request destinations](https://fetch.spec.whatwg.org/#concept-request-destination).

-## Including a MIME type
+## Preloading including a MIME type

-`<link>` elements can accept a [`type`](/en-US/docs/Web/HTML/Element/link#type) attribute, which contains the MIME type of the resource the element points to.
+`<link>` elements can accept a [`type`](/en-US/docs/Web/HTML/Element/link#type) attribute, which contains the MIME type ([media type](/en-US/docs/Web/HTTP/MIME_types)) of the resource the element points to.
 This is especially useful when preloading resources — the browser will use the `type` attribute value to work out if it supports that resource, and will only download it if so, ignoring it if not.

 ```html
 <head>